NethServer/ns8-docs/odoo.rst

 password by following these steps:

 1. Click on "Administrator" in the top right corner, then on "Preferences".

 2. Set your own email address.

-3. Open the "Account Security" tab, click on "CHANGE PASSWORD," enter the current password, and confirm.
+3. Open the "Account Security" tab, click on "Change password", enter the current password.

 4. Enter and confirm the new password.

+The session will be closed, and you will need to log in again.

 Database management